Ice Capades: Chalet skating rinks

 In 1966, Ice Capades bought an ice skating rink in Topanga Plaza shopping center, Canoga Park, California.
 The success of this venture led to the establishment of the Ice Capades Chalet Division, which owned and operated about 13 rinks, ran ice skating schools, and developed a curriculum that could develop a skater from beginner to competitive skater.
 Most of the Chalets were in California and Texas; others were in Arizona, Georgia, and North Carolina.
 The chalets were started by Michael Kirby, former voice of Ice Capades shows, and eventually expanded to over two dozen facilities.

 In popular culture

 The show has been widely parodied, for example by cartoonist Gary Larson's comic strip The Far Side with good-natured comics captioned "Ice Crusades" and "Dirt Capades".

-In the movie Barbie (2023 film) when Ken is throwing all of Barbie's clothes out the window one of the outfits is an Ice Capades themed costume which Ice Capades did partner with Mattel to sell licensed dolls and doll outfits.
+In the movie Barbie, when Ken is throwing all of Barbie's clothes out the window one of the outfits is an Ice Capades themed costume which Ice Capades did partner with Mattel to sell licensed dolls and doll outfits.